syncfusion-content/ej2-react-docs/ej2-react/treegrid/how-to/disable-editing-for-particular-row-cell.md

 ---
 layout: post
-title: Disable editing for particular row cell in React Treegrid component | Syncfusion
+title: Disable editing in React Treegrid Component | Syncfusion
-description: Learn here all about Disable editing for particular row cell in Syncfusion React Treegrid component of Syncfusion Essential JS 2 and more.
+description: Learn here all about disable editing for particular row cell in Syncfusion Essential React Treegrid component, it's elements and more.
 control: Disable editing for particular row cell
 platform: ej2-react
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Disable editing for particular row cell in React Treegrid component
+# Disable editing for particular row cell in React Treegrid Component

 You can disable the editing for a particular row by using the [`actionBegin`](https://ej2.syncfusion.com/react/documentation/api/treegrid/#actionbegin) event of Grid based on **requestType** as **beginEdit**.